dlang-tour/core/public/content/en/vibed/deploy-on-heroku.md

 and depending on the programming language, the scripts will retrieve dependencies, output generated assets or compiled code, and more.

-For more information you can browse the [Heroku documentation](https://devcenter.heroku.com/articles/buildpacks)
+For more information browse the [Heroku documentation](https://devcenter.heroku.com/articles/buildpacks)

-We are going to use this [webpack](https://github.com/MartinNowak/heroku-buildpack-d), the heroku-buildpack-vibe.d.
+To deploy we are using this [webpack](https://github.com/MartinNowak/heroku-buildpack-d), the heroku-buildpack-vibe.d.

 ```
 $ heroku buildpacks:set https://github.com/MartinNowak/heroku-buildpack-d